nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_REUSABLE_COMPONENTS.md

 **From the practice exercises, you should already have an `<EmployeeList>` and `<EmployeeCard>` components.**

-Next we will include an API call that will get all employees with animals.
+Next, we will include an API call that will get all employees with animals.
 We can use json-server relationships to include related child information with one call.
 This is done with `embed`.

 > src/modules/EmployeeManager.js